nekogami/active_stripper/README.md

 This allows preprocessing of attributes before a custom accessor declared inside the class body is called

-Only works on ruby 2.x since the prepend instruction is used.
+Only works on ruby version >= 2.x since the prepend instruction is used.

 Named active_stripper for search purposes (that and because I <3 pun) but doesn't have any dependencies (ActiveSupport or otherwise) and can be used any attr_accessor in any class.